andikawilliam/line-chat-analyzer/README.md

 3. OPTIONAL: If you only want specific features, simply edit and comment the ones that are not desired. <br>NOTE: For now, some features are dependent on the state of the dataframe according the order it was processed.
-For instance, to get the frequency of chats (text only) per user, irrelevant shares and stickers needs to be deleted.
+For instance, to get the frequency of chats (text only) per user shares and stickers needs to be deleted.

     ##### Example: Getting text only chat messages